-PART 4: MINIMUM CAPITAL REQUIREMENT
+PART 5: MINIMUM CAPITAL REQUIREMENT

-132 Minimum capital requirement
+106 Minimum capital requirement

-- (1) An insurer must hold, at all times, eligible basic own-funds of an amount that is equal to or greater than its MCR, determined in accordance with this regulation. - (2) An insurer's MCR is -
+- (1) An insurer must hold, at all times, eligible basic own-fund items of an amount that is equal to or greater than the MCR, as determined under this regulation. - (2) The MCR for a dormant insurer is the insurer's SCR. - (3) The MCR for an insurer who isn't a dormant insurer is -